marcglasberg/asyncredux.com/react/counter-examples.md

 While this works, it's breaking the **encapsulation** of the `State` class.
 In other words, the knowledge of how to modify the state is outside the state itself.

-We can fix this by adding a class function (or more precisely, a _method_) to the `State` class that increments the counter.
+We can fix this by adding a class function (or more precisely, a _method_) to the `State` class.
+This function is called `increment`, and it returns a new state with an incremented counter.

 ```tsx
 class State {